Vitoria-Gasteiz: Universities

-Transportation
+Economy

+The economy of Vitoria-Gasteiz is diverse, and many manufacturing companies and logistic centers have operations there, including Mercedes-Benz, Michelin, Gamesa, and Heraclio Fournier, the latter being headquartered there.

+Transport

 Public transport within the city consists of a city bus service operated by TUVISA (10 lines) and a tram network operated by Euskotren (2 lines sharing part of the way).

 Roads

 Vitoria-Gasteiz is well connected by road with the other Basque capitals and with Madrid.
 The N-622 road connects with the AP-68 motorway towards Bilbao.
 The A-1 motorway from Madrid to San Sebastián serves Vitoria-Gasteiz.
 Since 2009, the tolled AP-1 motorway has served as an alternative route towards San Sebastián and Burgos.

 Railways

 Vitoria-Gasteiz railway station is one of the main stops on the Madrid–Hendaye railway.
 Half a dozen Alvia trains link the city each day with Madrid, running partially on high-speed lines to reach Madrid in 3 hours 7 minutes.
 There are also connections to Barcelona.
 There is a complete lack of rail services to Andalusia and no direct rail link with Bilbao.

 The Basque Y high-speed rail network is planned to connect Vitoria-Gasteiz with the French border, San Sebastián and Bilbao within 35 minutes.
 However, work on this project has been slow and there is no date for its inaugural run.